 You’ve recently received lots of messages about photography and cameras.
 In Gmail, you may see an ad with a deal from a local camera store.

 Ad matching in Gmail is fully automated; no humans read your email to show you ads.

-On YouTube and sites across the web
+On YouTube, sites across the web, and mobile apps